 Freedom of the City

-Recipients of this award may are referred to as a ‘Freeman’ or ‘Freewoman’ of Dublin.
-They are also Honorary Citizens of our city.
+We refer to recipients of this award as "Freemen" or "Freewomen" of Dublin, and they become Honorary Citizens of our city.

-The Lord Mayor of Dublin nominates people for the Freedom of the City.
-Any nominations are then brought before a meeting of the City Council where it must be ratified by a majority vote.
+The Lord Mayor of Dublin nominates people for the Honorary Freedom of the City of Dublin, and a meeting of the City Council must ratify each one.

-Holders of the Freedom of Dublin have a number of ancient privileges and duties not applicable to ordinary citizens, some of which have little more than symbolic meaning in the modern world!
+While no financial benefits are attached to the award, holders of the Honorary Freedom of Dublin have some ancient privileges and duties not applicable to ordinary citizens, some of which have little more than symbolic meaning in the modern world.

 - The right to bring goods into Dublin through the city gates, without paying customs duties.